jasminequach/jasminequach.github.io/essays/smart.md

 Notice how this user's question has a _lot_ more upvotes than responses.
 That shows that it's relevant, intriguing, and helpful to loads of other users.
 Smart questions don't just help you; they help others as well.
 A well-crafted question has a lasting impact because it addresses common problems and offers a starting point for useful answers.

-Well, there you have it folks.
+Well, there you have it, folks.
 Think harder, ask smarter.